 Troubles at Monterey

-Matters came to a head during the three-day Monterey Pop Festival in June of 1967, where the Byrds were one of the acts in a
+Matters came to a head during the three-day Monterey Pop Festival in June of 1967, where the Byrds were one of the acts in a line-up that included musical luminaries of the day such as Janis Joplin, Jefferson Airplane, The Who, and Jimi Hendrix.
+During the Byrds' set, Crosby prosletyzed about the benefits of LSD and played with an STP sticker prominently displayed on his guitar.

 The Recording Session

 Despite the controversies at Monterey and elsewhere, the Byrds managed to begin work on their next album, The Notorious Byrd Brothers, several weeks later.
 Almost from the beginning, however, David Crosby was disenchanted with its course.
-The Byrds’ most recent single, “Lady Friend,” had been composed and sung by Crosby (who had wiped his bandmates’ vocal contributions from the track and replaced them with his own), but it had failed to sell well or receive much airplay in either the US or the UK, and it seemed doubtful that the track would be included on the upcoming album.
-Crosby was upset about his bandmates’ lack of support for “Lady Friend” and his other songwriting efforts, including their disapproval of his recent composition, “Triad,” a song about a ménage à trois (later recorded by Jefferson Airplane and issued on their Crown of Creation LP).
-Crosby’s dissatisfaction boiled over into an infamous
+The Byrds' most recent single, "Lady Friend," had been composed and sung by Crosby (who had wiped his bandmates' vocal contributions from the track and replaced them with his own), but it had failed to sell well or receive much airplay in either the US or the UK, and it seemed doubtful that the track would be included on the upcoming album.
+Crosby was upset about his bandmates' lack of support for "Lady Friend" and his other songwriting efforts, including their disapproval of his recent composition, "Triad," a song about a ménage à trois (later recorded by Jefferson Airplane and issued on their Crown of Creation LP).
+Crosby's dissatisfaction boiled over into an infamous in-studio argument with Michael Clarke (captured on tape and made available as part of a hidden bonus track on the CD version of The Notorious Byrd Brothers) which resulted in McGuinn and Hillman picking on the drummer as well.
+Clarke, whose enthusiasm for being a Byrd had noticeably waned, declared that he didn't care whether he played or not, and he was replaced with a session drummer for most of the rest of the album.

 When the Byrds resumed work on the song "Goin' Back" a couple of months later (with Jim Gordon filling in on drums), Crosby decided that the recording of a sentimental composition about the innocence of childhood (especially one written by Gerry Goffin and Carole King, a professional husband-and-wife songwriting team from New York) wasn't worthy of his talents (particularly as it would likely be displacing one of his own songs from the album) and refused to participate in its recording.
 McGuinn reportedly had had enough of Crosby's antics by that point and kicked him out of the studio, and shortly afterwards McGuinn and Hillman paid him a visit at home and informed him that he was no longer a Byrd.

 Events took some even more surprising turns.
-As an undaunted McGuinn and Hillman set out to finish the album by themselves (with assistance from a variety of studio musicians), original Byrd Gene Clark rejoined the group as Crosby’s replacement but lasted only three weeks before quitting the Byrds for a second time.
-Drummer Michael Clarke returned to the fold to play on (and
+As an undaunted McGuinn and Hillman set out to finish the album by themselves (with assistance from a variety of studio musicians), original Byrd Gene Clark rejoined the group as Crosby's replacement but lasted only three weeks before quitting the Byrds for a second time.
+Drummer Michael Clarke returned to the fold to play on (and co-write) the final track recorded for the LP, whereupon he too was fired (or quit).
+The album was finally finished, but so were the Byrds, leaving the duo of McGuinn and Hillman to face the prospect of having to hire outside musicians if they hoped to keep the group going.

-The Cover Shoot
+The Cover Sheet

-In the meanwhile, when the The Notorious Byrd Brothers album was finally issued in
+In the meanwhile, when the The Notorious Byrd Brothers album was finally issued in January 1968, its front cover looked like this:

 Pictured (from left to right) were Chris Hillman, Roger McGuinn, and Michael Clarke.
-Although Clarke hung around long to participate in the album’s cover shoot, Crosby had been fired from the group months earlier; so even though Crosby had played and sung on half the album (and
+Although Clarke hung around long to participate in the album's cover shoot, Crosby had been fired from the group months earlier; so even though Crosby had played and sung on half the album (and co-written three of its eleven songs), his likeness was nowhere to be found on its sleeve.
+Instead the other three Byrds were shown looking out from the windows of a stone house (or stable) in California's Topanga Canyon, and in the fourth window, where one might expect to find the visage of David Crosby was ... a horse.
+Coincidence, or pointed symbolism courtesy of his alienated band mates?

 The three Byrds posed on horseback during the Notorious cover photo session with photographer Guy Webster, and afterwards they lined up in the windows of the stone house/stable for a few shots.
-As Webster explained, the inclusion of a horse in some of those window shots was mere happenstance with no symbolic intent behind
+As Webster explained, the inclusion of a horse in some of those window shots was mere happenstance with no symbolic intent behind it — it was simply a spur-of-the-moment decision he made to provide better compositional balance:

 I get asked about this cover shot for The Byrds all the time.
 This was shot a couple of years after I first worked for them.
 The picture was done up in [Topanga] Canyon.